michaeltlombardi/pentola/content/02-character-creation/wealth-and-equipment.md

 - **Greaves:** Greaves cover your calves.

 {{< aside mechanical "Additional Types of Armor" >}}
-There's dozens of other ways to break down armor into smaller pieces - feel free to provide alternate types of armor wherever you want, just be mindful of total AP and cost.
+There's dozens of other ways to break down armor into smaller pieces—feel free to provide alternate types of armor wherever you want, just be mindful of total AP and cost.
 The list above isn't comprehensive, but it's about as many useful distinctions as we felt could be added without pushing choice paralysis on players.
 {{< /aside >}}